Gears of War 2: Plot

 As Gears of War 2 begins, the COG army mobilizes forces to deploy into the depths of Sera, known as the "Hollow", to assault the Locust directly.
 Delta Squad, consisting of Marcus Fenix, Dom Santiago, Benjamin Carmine, Tai Kaliso, Augustus Cole and Damon Baird; fight the Locust alongside thousands of Gears.
 During the battle, Tai is taken prisoner by Locust general Skorge and is tortured to the point of insanity, resulting in him committing suicide after being freed by Delta.
 They discover that the Locust are using a giant Riftworm to sink the human cities.
 The Locust plan to destroy the rock structures in the outskirts of Jacinto, the last major human city, in hopes of sinking it underground.
 Delta kills the Riftworm from within before it can sink Jacinto, but they lose Carmine in the process.

 After returning to the surface, Colonel Hoffman admits the COG failed in locating the Locust stronghold.
 Chairman Prescott declassifies an intel file that reveals a nearby abandoned COG outpost that has a lead on the location of the Locust capital and their queen.
 Delta is ordered to investigate.
 Inside, Delta learns that the outpost is "New Hope", a genetics lab dedicated to studying human children of Imulsion miners suffering from Rustlung, resulting in mutated experiments called "Sires".
 Delta finds that the scientists relocated to the nearby caverns of Mount Kadar to continue their research.
 As Delta infiltrates Mount Kadar to infiltrate the Locust stronghold, Dom gets a lead on his missing wife, Maria, located at a nearby prison camp.
 Dom finds Maria in a vegetative state due to the aggressive and invasive torture techniques of the Locust.
 Dom euthanizes Maria and continues on the mission.

 Delta locates Locust capital, Nexus, and sets off the beacon to initiate the second wave.
 The COG sees the Locust have been facing an epidemic against the "Lambent", Locust who have been exposed to Imulsion, and have been forcing the Locust out of the Hollow and onto the surface.
 Locust Queen Myrrah, who appears human, reveals to Marcus that the Locust are trying to sink Jacinto based on a proposal by Adam Fenix, his father, that the surrounding seawater could flood the Hollow and drown the Lambent.
-After failing to kill Myrrah, Marcus decides to destroy both the Locust and Lambent forces by sinking Jacinto themselves before the Locust can evacuate.
+After a battle where they succeed in killing Skorge, but failing to kill Myrrah, Marcus decides to destroy both the Locust and Lambent forces by sinking Jacinto themselves before the Locust can evacuate.
 Jacinto is sunk by the COG and seawater floods into the crater, destroying the remaining Locust forces.
 After the credits, the voice of Adam Fenix is heard on a radio transmission, revealing he is still alive.